starling021/ehtools/README.md

 ### Changing ehtools root password

- * To cange root password, login to epasswd as ehtools root:
+ * To cange root password, login to epasswd as ehtools root.

 > epasswd

     (login)> root

- * After this enter your old ehtools root password (default: toor):
+ * After this enter your old ehtools root password (default: toor).
 ```
 (password)> toor (will not be shown!)
 ```
- * After this enter your new ehtools root password (example: 1234):
+ * After this enter your new ehtools root password (example: 1234).
 ```
 ((new)password)> 1234 (will not be shown!)
 ```